 The result of the engineered and manufactured coverage was that our democracy was undermined just where it most needed to be affirmed.
-Considering that the thousands of our fellow citizens who died on 9/11 were slaughtered simply for being Americans, the Soviet-style rebuilding process was an appalling charade.
+Considering that the thousands of our fellow citizens who died on 9/11 were slaughtered simply for being Americans, the devious, autocratic rebuilding process was an appalling charade.

 History should be built upon the fullest, most trustworthy accounts possible.
 Our three sites — The Twin Towers Alliance, The Alliance Journal, and the TTA Institute for Responsive Government — comprise our small effort to set a crooked record straight:

 The Twin Towers Alliance dot-com is a repository of our involvement in the movement to rebuild the Twin Towers and presents what we believe can and should yet be done to make the World Trade Center all that it can and could yet be.